benbjurstrom/installer-tools/README.md

 {/* @end-passkeys */}
 ```

-`removeSectionMarkers('passkeys')` keeps the code and strips the markers.
+`removeSectionMarkers('passkeys')` keeps the code and removes the markers.
-`removeSection('passkeys')` removes both the markers and the enclosed code.
+`removeSection('passkeys')` removes both the markers and the code inside them.